sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_2.md

 - __TODO__

 ## Pixel is Born
-- A PIXEL or picture elemetn is a discrete, point (visual or light) sample of the continuoius real world.
+- A PIXEL or picture elemetn is a discrete, point (visual or light) sample of the continuous real world.
 - It has no size,
 - It has no shape
 - We can (re)construct views of the (real) world from pixels.